 - evaluation and management of virologic failure

 The National Curriculum also has an Antiretroviral Medications section that provides detailed information about approved HIV medications, including single-tablet regimens, long-acting injectable regimens, and medications in particular drug classes.
-Each medication entry includes a drug summary, a summary of clinical trials featuring the medication, prescribing information, research references, and slide decks.
+Each medication entry includes a drug summary, a summary of clinical trials featuring the medication, prescribing information, research references, and teaching resources.

 The contents listed on this page are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, the New England AIDS Education and Training Center.